Yipara logoYipara

 +

 A tooth infection alone is usually not an immediate emergency, but it should be seen by a vet within a few days.
 However, if you notice facial swelling (especially under the eye), fever, refusal to eat or drink, excessive drooling, or bleeding from the mouth, these are signs of a severe infection that needs urgent veterinary care — ideally within 24 hours.
-A tooth abscess that ruptures through the skin requires immediate attention.
+A tooth root abscess that ruptures through the skin requires immediate attention.

 What are the symptoms of a dog tooth infection?